 ORTEGA BOOK CLUB

-The Ortega Teen Book Club meets the first Saturday of every month at 2:00p.m.
-The book for month for the June 7th meeting is The Killing Woods by Lucy Christopher.
-As always, if you need my help securing a copy of the book, please don’t hesitate to ask
+The Ortega Teen Book Club will meet Saturday, February 7 at 4:00 p.m.
+The book for February is Eleanor and Park by Rainbow Rowell As always, if you need my help securing a copy of the book, please don’t hesitate to ask.

 Teen Services Librarian